t2ac32/vh_challenge_sol/README.md

 ./Data/dataset/esc50

 ## How to:
+Requirements.txt file is provided with used dependencies.
 Open solutions notebook
+For training:
-run all cells up to Train header:
+- run all cells up to Train header:

 ## Todo
 Prediction: